-If you are open to getting up early, head to Snettisham on The Wash where you can watch the geese leave their overnight roost as the sun comes up.
-It will be worth the effort.
+If you are open to getting up early, head to Snettisham on The Wash where you can watch the pink-footed geese leave their overnight roost as the sun comes up.
+It’s the winter version of the Snettisham Spectacular and it will be worth the effort.

 There is also the option to watch the birds come together at sunset.
 At the Hickling Broad Nature Reserve, you can see lots of marsh harriers and even some common cranes near Stubb Mill.
-You may be able to catch the starlings putting on a show (murmuration) at RSPB Strumpshaw Fen.
+RSPB Strumpshaw Fen is another good birdwatching spot during the winter.
 At the RSPB Buckenham Marshes, there are thousands of rooks and crows.

 #5 Catch a Show

 If you enjoy live theatre, there are always plenty of shows on around the county.
 During the winter, there are also several Christmas-themed shows to get you in the holiday spirit.

 The most famous Christmas show in Norfolk is the Thursford Christmas Spectacular.
 The Cromer Pier Show has a Christmas edition too.
 There are also several pantomimes, including one at the Norwich Theatre Royal.
 At the Hippodrome in Great Yarmouth, you can see a Christmas-themed circus in December.